-- Number of N bases in read : > 5 - Read quality : > 40% of bases in the read are < Q15 min.length 20, minimum length of aligned read without mismatches to pass filter.
-Anything under 20 is dangerous, as chance of random hits will become high!
+- Number of N bases in read : > 5 - Read quality : > 40% of bases in the read are < Q15

+20, minimum length of aligned read without mismatches to pass filter.
+Anything min.length under 20 is dangerous, as chance of random hits will become high!

-mismatches 3, max non matched bases.
+3, max non matched bases.
 Excludes soft-clipping, this only filters reads that have defined mismatches in STAR.
 Only applies for genome alignment step.

-trim.front 0, default trim 0 bases 5'.
-For Ribo-seq use default 0.
-Ignored if tr (trim) is not one of the arguments in "steps"
+0, default trim 0 bases on 5' ends.
+Ignored if tr (trim) is not one of the arguments in "steps".
+For Ribo-seq use default 0, unless you have 5' end custom barcodes to remove.
+Alignment to STAR might fail if you have large barcodes, which are not removed!